r-m-c-d/Moon/_posts/2019-02-07-volunteering-and-pro-bono-projects.md

 **2019: CRM deployment**
 implementation and configuration of AgileCRM for [3Pack Consulting](https://www.3pack.ch/), a partner company I work a lot with and that has brought me many digital consulting missions these past years.
 In summary: overall quick consulting and analysis, filtering & cleaning of customer database, setup CRM accounts/profiles, uploading data, testing, basic workflow automation, etc.

-Since it is a "calmer" project being rolled out with few users and constraints, I took the opportunity to try using a new tool named Glo Boards for this project governance.
+Since I'm always curious and it was a "calmer" project being rolled out with few users and constraints, I took the opportunity to try using a new tool named Glo Boards for this project's governance.
 Part of GitKraken, a GUI client for Git, Glo Boards is an additional feature allowing a simple and intuitive Trello-like task tracking.
-It supports Markdown, allows inviting other users and assign tasks, you can filter your tasks among different cards and tags, and their UI is really cool.
+It supports Markdown, allows inviting other users and assign tasks, you can filter your tasks among different cards and tags, and their UI is really cool #unpaidpromotion
 ![Glo Boards overview](https://raw.githubusercontent.com/r-m-c-d/rmcd-sandbox/master/img-repo/GloBoards-GitKraken-AgileCRM-implementation.png)

 **2018-ongoing**: